 Want more information?
 Just check out Hot Tug’s web page or Facebook page.
 It sounds like something we would try if we were visiting a place that offered such a thing.
 If you go, let us know what it’s like!

-A hat tip and THANK-YOU to Jeff Ford for the heads up about this topic!
+A hat tip and THANK-YOU to Jeff F. for the heads up about this topic!